 <\“Do I have the ambition and drive needed to promote may finished book?”> If you aren’t invested they won’t be invested either.
 Books don’t fly off the shelve by themselves.
 The author must do book signings and readings to meet their reading audiences.
 No reader has ever said, “I only read books published by “X” publisher.”
 They don’t care who your publisher is—they are investing in you with their hard earn dollars.
 Readers with to hobnob with you the author.

-There is no shame in self-
+There is no shame in independent-

-There are myriad self-
+There are myriad independent-

 I work with the author to offer the besting pricing within their set budget.
 Additionally, I help the author with flyers, advert placement in The Drury Gazette and Theo’s Compass, and on this website.
 If they want that additional help, most do, as it is FREE.
 Authors’ adverts run until they state in writing to cancel.
 The cancellation and removal of that advert will not occur until the next issue is being typeset for publication.

-<\“Am I financially solvent to cover cost?”> Publishing isn’t something to go into lightly.
+<\“Am I financially solvent to cover the cost?”> Publishing isn’t something to go into lightly.
 It is an expensive arena to play in.
 However, that does not translate into being impossible.
 You can make it happen even on the tightest of budgets.
 You don’t have to do everything at once.

 You can pay for editing services if you know you are apt enough.
 Then you can work on having your manuscript typeset.
 Following that your book cover.
 Later, you pour yourself over the galleys checking for errors.
 This is not the time to be impatient and rush.
 You are almost to the finish line.
 Don’t discard your hard labor now.
 Once everything is 100% satisfactory to you.
 The book is ready for printing.

-I always opt for a sample copy to ensure the cover is exactly as I want it.
+Always opt for a sample copy to ensure the cover is exactly as you want it.
 This is also your last opportunity to scan for more possible errors.
 Remember you have invested much time and money up to this point.
 Once printed any errors you missed will be there until the next printing or longer (depending on the publisher).
 This is a good time to have an objective person with quality grammar skills and an eye for detail.
 Printers only reprint or refund their errors—NOT YOURS.